 Key inclusion criteria

-Adults aged 18 years and above who have worked in healthcare and aged care settings in Victoria during the COVID-19 pandemic and are working in these settings at the time of the baseline survey.
+Adults aged 18 years and above who have worked in healthcare and aged care settings in Victoria during the COVID-19 pandemic and are working in these settings at the time of the first survey completion.

 Minimum age